jandranrebbalangue/express-project-generator/README.md

 ## Quick Start

 The quickest way to get started is use npx and pass in the name of the project you want to create.
-If you don't specify a project name, the default _express-gen-js_ will be used instead.
-Create the app:`$ npx jandranrebbalangue-project-generator "project name"`
+Create the app:`$ npx create-express-proj "project name"`

 Start your express app in development mode at `http://localhost:3000/`: